 First Year Placement

-Casey is currently based in Nairobi, Kenya, working with the Alliance of Bioversity International and CIAT as a Food Systems Specialist within the Food Environment and Consumer Behaviour Team.
-For her first-year placement, Casey’s work centers providing qualitative analysis support to research initiatives focused on community-led projects.
-This includes leading a community-based participatory evaluation of a larger two-year agri-nutrition project in Vihiga county studying diet diversity through traditional leafy vegetable agricultural initiatives.
-She will also coordinate a food environment baseline study in Kisumu County which includes vendor mapping and conducting in-depth interviews with community members and local policy makers.
-This study will contribute to understanding food accessibility, availability, and consumer behaviour within the region.
+Casey was based in Nairobi, Kenya, working with the Alliance of Bioversity International and CIAT as a Food Systems Specialist within the Food Environment and Consumer Behaviour Team.
+For her first-year placement, Casey’s work was centered on providing qualitative analysis support to research initiatives focused on community-led projects.
+This included leading a community-based participatory evaluation of a larger two-year agri-nutrition project in Vihiga county studying diet diversity through traditional leafy vegetable agricultural initiatives.
+She also coordinated a food environment baseline study in Kisumu County which included vendor mapping and conducting in-depth interviews with community members and local policy makers.
+This study contributed to the understanding of food accessibility, availability, and consumer behavior within the region.